-- The franchise fee is 10 cents per person living in the territory.
-Junk King set forth an Initial Franchise Fee in the chart based on the purchase of a territory with 300,000 to 1,000,000 persons.
+- The franchise fee is $0.12 (twelve cents) per person living in the Territory.
+The estimate is based on the purchase of a Territory with 450,000 to 650,000 persons.

 - Travel and living expenses to attend initial training will vary significantly depending upon the distance you travel to attend initial training, whether you travel at peak or off season, which day of the week you travel, the amount of advance time before booking, the grade or level of lodging that you choose, and grade of restaurants at which you predominantly choose to eat.

 - Junk King requires at least one person to attend initial training, but Junk King allows you to bring up to four employees.
 The estimate assumes one to two people will attend training.

 - You will need uniforms and standard office supplies.

 4. Fixtures, Furniture, and Equipment: $2,000 to $3,000

 - Unless you have these items already, you will need a computer with internet access, anti-virus protection, printer, e-mail, telephone, scanner, desk, chairs, file cabinet, tools, trash cans, recycling bins, cell phones, GPS, and truck equipment.
 Further, you must maintain a dedicated telephone number for use as a franchisee.

 - Further, Junk King reserves the right to specify your purchase and use of reasonable software for operation of the Franchised Business.

 - You will need to purchase signage for your office/warehouse space.